The Best Type of Ebike for Seniors, Beginners, or Heavy Riders

 • Smooth power and simple controls: The motor should give power smoothly, without sudden jolts that could throw you off balance.
 The display and controls should be easy to understand and read at a glance.

-• Good visibility and stability: Feeling secure on the road is most important.
-This comes from a stable bike design and features that make you visible to cars and other riders.
+• Good visibility and stability: Feeling secure on the road starts with a stable electric bike design and good visibility.
+Look for lights, reflectors, and a balanced frame that boosts road confidence.

 For Beginners: Confidence and Ease of Use